 Cesspit Installation, Maintenance & Repair

-Your local specialists in cesspits & cesspools.
+Your local specialists in cesspits & cesspool installation, maintenance & repair.

 WHAT IS A CESSPIT?

 A cesspit is a sealed underground holding tank designed to receive and store foul waste water.
 The disadvantage with a cesspit is that the only way to remove the waste is with a suction tanker.
 This means that they can be very expensive to maintain, leading the homeowner to be very cautious about the amount of water they use.
 Cesspits are generally installed by the house builder, as at the time of construction there were no other options available to manage the property’s foul waste water.
 This makes them very different to Sewage Treatment Plants and Septic Tanks, as they require much more frequent empties due to their limited capacity/function in comparison.

 THE MOST COMMON PROBLEMS EXPERIENCED WITH CESSPITS ARE: